It’s official: I am a Rutgers graduate with a Bachelors in English!

 Because every day is better with a muffin in hand.

 Last week I whipped up this light and refreshing Triple Berry Tart, and I managed to have a decent amount of berries left over.
-Blueberries, strawberries, and raspberries happen to be my absolute favorite fruit combo, so I thought it’d be fun to stuff them into muffins.
+Blueberries, strawberries, and raspberries happen to be my absolute favorite fruit combo, so I thought it’d be fun to stuff them into Berry Burst Breakfast Muffins.

 And you know what?
 I WAS RIGHT!